kalmarek/KnuthBendix.jl/doc/DesignPrinciples.md

 Field `ined` (incoming edges) is a vector of instances of `State` struct - those instances of `State` from which there is an edge leading to a state in mention (so for a `State` with name "abc" there must be - in particular - a `State` with name "ab" in the `ined` list).
 What is more: always on the first place on that list should be a state representing (having field `name`) the `Word` of the form `name[1:end-1]` (i.e. the name which is sort of "the closest predecessor" of that state/word) - compare the algorithm for `makeindexautomaton`.
 [BTW: in the case of index automata all the inedges should be labelled by the same letter.]

-Field `outed` (outcoming edges) - is a N-tuple (i.e. tuple of the size equal to the size of alphabet) of states to which there is an edge from the state in mention.
+Field `outed` (outcoming edges) - is a `NTuple` (i.e. tuple of the size equal to the size of alphabet) of states to which there is an edge from the state in mention.
 Since index automata are deterministic there is only one edge for every letter in the alphabet coming out of our state.
 Thus we use N-tuples - indexes of the tuple correspond to indexes of the letters in the `Alphabet` struct.
 I.e. the idea is as follows: if we want to travel from a state `s` (say with name "ab") through the edge labelled by letter "c" (say it is stored in the `Alphabet` at the index 3) we just take call `s.outed[3]` and we would land in the state named "abc" (provided of course, that all the states are defined within automaton).

 Field `representsnoedge` (boolean) is a field that is used to represent kind of an empty state which is created when we create a new automaton (this state is necesarry to represent edges which are not yet constructed in the tuple `outed`).
 Since `ined` and `outed` introduce circular connections between states there is a need to have a unique "noedge" state in the whole automaton to which we can point (in order to prevent additional allocations and in order to have the N-Tuple representing outedges of parametrized by `{N, State{N, W}`).